-When examining the gloves closely, we noticed the stitching and craftsmanship of the Burton gloves are not as high quality as the Arc'teryx Fission Gloves.
-The stitches are further apart, and like the Hestra brand options, they are not seamless.
-This glove only has a one-year warranty - we wish it was longer.
-In our testing period, we noticed that after washing the gloves just a couple of times the insulation began to pack out, causing the glove to lose its overall warmth.
-As a result, this glove didn't score as high as other contenders in the durability category.
-We also think it won't last as long as other durable contenders.
+When examining the gloves closely, we notice the stitching and craftsmanship of the Burton gloves are not as high quality as other well-crafted contenders.
+Even though its constructed of a bomber Gore-Tex material, the stitching is subpar.
+The stitches are farther apart and not seamless.
+In our testing period, we noticed that after washing just a couple of times the insulation began to pack out, causing it to lose its overall warmth.
+As a result, it's not the most durable option out there…plus it only comes with a one-year warranty.

-Our favorite application of this glove is skiing at the resort.
-We thought the versatility of the liners provided a great application for skiing on both warm and cold days, in both aerobic and easy terrain.
-We found it wasn't a great backcountry option, as the glove itself is not breathable enough.
-We'd recommend a glove like the Outdoor Research Arete - Women's instead, - our Top Pick for Backcountry Skiing - for this purpose.
+Take it skiing at the resort!
+The versatility of the liners provides a great application for skiing on both warm and cold days, in both steep and rolling terrain.
+It's not the best backcountry option, as the glove outer is not breathable enough.

 Here we test the breathability of the glove while hiking uphill.
 Unfortunately, this is not its best function.
 We found it much better for the resort!

-For a price of just $70, this glove was in the running for our Best Buy Award.
-For the price, we think it's a great deal but keep in mind this glove will probably only last you a couple of seasons.
-However, if you're looking for a higher quality option for just a little bit more, check out the Gordini Gore-Tex Down III (our Best Buy Award winner) instead.
+For a price of just $70, this contender is in the running for our Best Buy Award.
+For the price, we think it's a great deal, but keep in mind, it will probably only last you a couple of seasons.

 Hit the slopes with the affordably warm and water resistant Burton Gore-Tex Glove.
 It's stacked with features and stands out for its touch-screen compatibility.